Social Media for Business 101

 - DON’T: Automate Without Thought

-Although technology has eased the use of social media, you should resist the urge to send automated messages that have not been thought through.
+Although technology has eased the use of SM, you should resist the urge to send automated messages that have not been thought through.
 If you are using the same content across your social channels, take the time to change the tone of the message to match the audience.
 Take the extra time to write a message based on its intended purpose and audience.

 - DON’T: Be fixated on the Numbers